-Information about accounting assumptions and estimation uncertainties that have not a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year COVID-19 pandemic has not a significant influence on the Company.
+The information on accounting assumptions and estimation uncertainties did not have a significant risk of resulting in a material adjustment to the carrying amount of assets and liabilities within the next financial year on the Company.

 The Company's accounting policies include measuring financial and non-financial assets and liabilities at fair value through profit or loss.
 The Company's financial division conducts independent verification on fair value by using data sources that are independent, reliable, and representative of exercise prices.
 This financial division also periodically adjusts valuation models, conducts back testing, renews input data for valuation models, and makes all other necessary fair value adjustments to assure the rationality of fair value.